Michael Kirby, Robyn Laverack, Jordan Raskopoulos, Shirleene Robinson, Cathy Van Extel, 1 June 2018

-And my voice is great, and a really great rock growl.
-And the thought that I had to abandon that made me sad, so I decided I was going to sing a girl's voice, I was going to sing in my voice which is the voice of a woman, because I am a woman so my voice is a girl's voice.
+My voice is great, and a really great rock growl.
+The thought that I had to abandon that made me sad.
+So I decided I wasn't going to sing in a girl's voice, I was going to sing in my voice, which is the voice of a woman, because I am a woman so my voice is a girl's voice.

 CATHY VAN EXTEL: You also learned the importance of a mentor and you very much decided to become a mentor yourself.

-And when you have privilege, you don't need to be guilty about it, to be ashamed about it.
-You need to recognise that you have a thing, and you have an advantage that other people don't have.
-And you have to ask yourself whether that is fair.
-And if you understand that it is not fair, then you are responsible for fixing that.
+If you understand that it is not fair, then you are responsible for fixing that.
 You're responsible for dismantling toxicity, you're responsible for sharing that privilege that you have.
-And so the reason that I take this so seriously, and that I put myself out there is because I want to live in a world where anyone would have had the opportunities, whether they're cis or trans or man or a woman, and that is my responsibility.
+So, the reason that I take this so seriously, and that I put myself out there is because I want to live in a world where anyone would have had the opportunities, whether they're cis or trans or man or a woman.
+That is my responsibility.